 Or perhaps as pecan Sandies, sand tarts, butterballs, polvorones, Viennese sugar balls or snowdrops, or snowballs.

 No matter what you call them, they are a classic favorite, and for good reason.
-Look, we may not agree on what to call these ball-shaped cookies but we can all say, is that they are delicious.
+Look, we may not agree on what to call these ball-shaped cookies, but we can all say that they are delicious.

 How To Make Keto Wedding Cookies

-Note the full printable recipe card is at the bottom of the post.
+Note that the full printable recipe card is at the bottom of the post.

 Most of the sweetness of these keto snowball cookies comes from the powdered sugar substitute they are rolled in after they are baked, and that’s why I opted to add only a small amount of sweetener to the cookie dough.

-In most wedding cookie recipes, they have an added crunch with the addition of chopped nuts.
+In most wedding cookie recipes, chopped nuts add a crunch.
 I chose pecans, but they also taste amazing with chopped walnuts or even almonds.

-These low-carb Mexican wedding cookies need the dough to be chilled a minimum of 30 minutes prior to baking.
-This helps the cookie retain its’s round classic shape.
+These low-carb Mexican wedding cookies need the dough to be chilled for a minimum of 30 minutes prior to baking.
+This helps the cookie retain its classic round shape.

 You’ll be baking these in a preheated 350-degree oven and using baking sheets that are lined with parchment paper.
 It’s best not to grease the cookie sheets since they can cause the cookies to spread.